ir-uam/RELISON/docs/source/commdetection/algorithms/modularity.rst

 Parameters
 ^^^^^^^^^^
-* *trials*: the number of iterations of the most external loop of the algorithm.
+*  :code:`trials`: the number of iterations of the most external loop of the algorithm.

 Configuration file